History of Edinburgh

 Middle Ages

 During the Middle Ages, a small fort called Dun Eiden was built by the Gododdins probably on the Castle Rock, although the exact location is unknown.
-In the seventh century, the Angles (the tribe which gave its name to England) attacked the Gododdins and invaded the fort.
+In the 7th century, the Angles (the tribe which gave its name to England) attacked the Gododdins and invaded the fort.
 The Angles took the name “Eiden” and joined it to “Burh”, an old English word meaning fort, thus creating the name of Edinburgh.
 The fort and the region were not re-captured by the Scots until 1018.

 During the Medieval period, the concept of a friar was founded.
 Friars, unlike monks, worked for a community and could leave the monastery.
 In Edinburgh there were Dominican friars, dressed in black, and the Augustinian friars, dressed in grey.
 Both lived in the southern part of Edinburgh.

-During the fourteenth century, commerce began to grow and Edinburgh became known for its wool, exported from Port Leith along with leather goods.
+During the 14th century, commerce began to grow and Edinburgh became known for its wool, exported from Port Leith along with leather goods.
 The cattle were sold in Cowgate and the cereal and hay were both sold at the Grassmarket.

 Despite constant battles against the English (the Castle was captured between 1296 and 1322 and in 1385 the Cathedral and the Town Hall were burnt down), Edinburgh developed as a prosperous city.
-During the fifteenth century, Edinburgh was made the royal capital of Scotland and the Palace of Holyrood was built between 1671 and 1678 for Charles II.
+During the 15th century, Edinburgh was made the royal capital of Scotland and the Palace of Holyrood was built between 1671 and 1678 for Charles II.

-Around the year 1500 approximately 12.000 people lived in Edinburgh.
-The population grew rapidly and reached 15.000 less than half a century later.
+Around the year 1500 approximately 12,000 people lived in Edinburgh.
+The population grew rapidly and reached 15,000 less than half a century later.

 After the Battle of Flodden in 1513, the inhabitants of the city built the Flodden Wall around Edinburgh to protect it from the English.
-However, the wall was not very effective and the English would breach it to attack the city on several occasions.
+However, the wall was not very effective, and the English would breach it to attack the city on several occasions.

 Since Edinburgh was surrounded by the wall, its continually growing population steadily built multi-story houses.
-The first stone high rise buildings were constructed in the Royal Mile and were sometimes up to 12 stories high.
+The first stone high rise buildings were constructed in The Royal Mile and were sometimes up to 12 stories high.
 When these “lands” (residential houses in Scots) were not enough, the citizens built wooden houses on top of the stone houses.

-The Eighteenth century – The New Town
+The 18th Century – The New Town

 The bubonic plague, typhus and cholera were present in the everyday lives of Edinburgh’s population.
-These would shout “Gardyloo” when they would throw wastewater from their windows into the street to warn passersby.
+These would shout “Gardyloo” when they would throw wastewater from their windows into the street to warn passers-by.
 The citizens would fling their household waste into the Nor Loch (today Princes Street Gardens), and many historians believe that it was also used for drinking water.
 Edinburgh was one of the most unsanitary towns in Europe.

-By the mid-eighteenth century Edinburgh became a popular place for intellectuals, especially with regards to philosophy, history, medicine, science and economics.
+By the mid-18th century Edinburgh became a popular place for intellectuals, especially with regards to philosophy, history, medicine, science and economics.
 Between 1768 and 1771 for example, the Encyclopaedia Britannica was published in Edinburgh.

 Calton Hill, the Scottish National Gallery, the Scott Monument and other buildings of interest were constructed during this period.

-On 1 July 1999 the Scottish Parliament was officially opened by the Queen and it reconvened after 292 years.
+On 1 July 1999 the Scottish Parliament was officially opened by the Queen, and it reconvened after 292 years.
 The Scots would be able to make their own laws regarding health, education and social care.
 The new building was inaugurated in 2004.